 According to Automotive News, “In this, the seventh year of honoring the 100 Best Dealerships To Work For, the competition to make the rankings is tougher than ever.
 The percentage of employees giving positive responses to survey questions has gotten much higher for the winning dealerships since the program began in 2012.”

-Employee engagement scoring, a survey of how employees feel about working at their dealership, makes up 75% of the score to determine the rankings.
-This means the dealers who stand out and make the Best Dealerships to Work For list value employee engagement.
+Employee engagement scoring, a survey of how dealership employees employees feel about working at their auto dealership, makes up 75% of the score to determine the rankings.
+This means top dealerships that stand out and make the Best Dealerships to Work For list value employee engagement.
 Even if one or two employees respond negatively to the survey, this can throw off the entire ranking.

 Given today’s record-low unemployment rate and fewer than 1% of job seekers interested in dealership careers, your dealership should strive to prioritize your people strategy and continuously keep employees engaged, similar to the honorees at this year’s Automotive News Best Dealerships to Work For.
 In doing so, you can attract quality candidates and keep current employees excited to work every day, ultimately increasing productivity and profitability.

-By improving your people operations, one day your dealership might end up on the list, and this accolade can be used as a great recruitment tool to attract top talent.
+By improving your people operations, one day your auto dealership might end up on the list, and this best dealerships to work for accolade can be used as a great recruitment tool to attract top talent.
 If you’re interested in more information about attracting top talent at your dealership, read our resource, “Planning for People in Retail Automotive.”